Min1222Ag/C.C/README.md

     5-3.
 After receiving a signal from RPi 2, it resumes moving as avoiding an obstacle or not according to the type of the signal; driving or avoiding.

     6-1.
-RPi 2 takes charge of accurate obstacle detection and it starts with proximity sensors, LiDAR, and PiCam.
+RPi 2 takes charge of accurate obstacle detection and it starts with a proximity sensor and a LiDAR.

     6-2.
 If they detect an obstacle, RPi 2 sends an avoiding signal.
 Otherwise, RPi 2 sends a driving signal.

 Your README.md file must include:
 (7) Environment settings (Must be very detailed with several steps.)
 #### 🌊 Environment Setting

     - Raspberry Pi OS : Ubuntu Server 20.04.5 LTS (64-bit)